 The experience of pain is both highly subjective and social, arising out of culturally-governed interactions, embodied consciousness and theories of the body and mind circulating within any particular period.

-The Birkbeck Pain Project is a three-year project funded by the Wellcome Trust.
-It sets out to advance our understanding between corporeality and culture by exploring the complex biomedical, neurological, psychological, cognitive, and sensory aspects of ‘the body in pain’.
+The Birkbeck Pain Project has evolved from a three-year project funded by the Wellcome Trust.
+We set out to advance our understanding between corporeality and culture by exploring the complex biomedical, neurological, psychological, cognitive, and sensory aspects of ‘the body in pain’.

 Our approach is both historical (1760s to the present) and transcultural.
 We are analysing narratives of pain from diverse communities, including those whose voices were seldom heard.
 These include slave populations, prisoners, the poor, immigrant and religious groups, and children.

 Funded by the Wellcome Trust

 Etching in the crayon manner by